pavitramehra/cs6964/README.md

 If you see just a header shown above - that's fine.
 It means you have installed docker correctly.
 It just means there are no containers running right now.

-To run the container and launch your jupyter notebook we will use the docker compose command as shown next.
+To run the container and launch your jupyter notebook we will use the *docker-compose** command as shown next.

 # Docker Compose